-The Issue with the Footprint
+The Matter of the Footprint

-The Benefits of E-Learning for the Environment
+The Advantages of E-Learning for the Environment

-1. No Travel to Classes
+1. No Commutes to Courses

 2. No Physical Teaching Materials